 Cons: Slower shipping time and (sometimes) no returns

-You can’t ship as fast as Amazon when you are located in China, the shipping time of Chinese suppliers range between 7-10 days for air shipping methods such as ePacket, to 8+ weeks for packages shipped by sea.
+You can’t ship as fast as Amazon when you are located in China, the shipping time of Chinese suppliers ranges between 7-10 days for air shipping methods such as ePacket, to 8+ weeks for packages shipped by sea.
 The shipments by sea sometimes don’t even provide a tracking number which is crucial for your eBay seller performance rating.
 The eBay Top-Seller rating, for example, is only given to sellers with no more than 5% of shipments that are missing a tracking number.

 To deal with that problem, you will probably have to accept the fact that you have to source products with faster shipping methods by air such as ePacket.
 Yes, the buying prices will go up but it is better and safer to use the faster shipping methods.